Skip to content

 Focus

-Use this step to understand how the future codebase is organized and how the deployment is staged for safe delivery.
+Understand how the codebase is organized and how deployment is staged for safe delivery.

 Includes